9 The first among many

 Geralt lifted his hand and halted him.
 "Wow, slow down there.
 I must prepare first.
 Apply the proper oil to my sword.
 By the way, if my guess is correct, how are you going to see inside the cave?"

-"That is good; it saves me the materials.
+"That's good.
+Saves me the materials.
 But how long will your spell last?"

 "As long as I am within 20 meters of the effect and am not knocked unconscious, it will last around an hour."